w3c/N3/grammar/README.md

 Then, you can package all of the code into a single JS file so it can be included into a webpage:

 - Install `webpack` for `npm` (see [here](https://webpack.js.org/guides/installation/#local-installation))

 - Create a webpack.config.js file (see `js/webpack.config.js` for an example; normally, you only need to change your entry point)
+*NB*: you may need to manually remove 'package' statements in the auto-generated `n3Lexer.js` and `n3Parser.js` files.

-- Run the following: `../js>npx webpack --config webpack.config.js`
+- Run the following: `npx webpack --config webpack.config.js`

 ## Contributing